Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities, and hope.

 None of this would be possible without the generosity of donors and volunteers who all embrace the simple belief that everyone deserves a decent place to live.

 All are welcome

 Habitat is a global nonprofit, ecumenical Christian housing organization based on the simple principle to demonstrate the love of Jesus Christ with a focus on shelter.
 We have an open-door policy.
 All who believe that everyone needs a decent, affordable place to live are welcome, regardless of race, religion, age, gender, political views or any of the other distinctions that too often divide people.
 As a matter of policy, Habitat for Humanity does not proselytize.
 This means that Habitat will not offer assistance on the condition that people must either adhere to or convert to a particular faith, or listen and respond to messaging designed to induce conversion to a particular faith.

 About Habitat for Humanity International

 Driven by the vision that everyone needs a decent place to live, Habitat for Humanity began in 1976 as a grassroots effort on a community farm in southern Georgia.
-The Christian housing organization has since grown to become a leading global nonprofit working in nearly 1,400 communities throughout the U.S. and in nearly 70 countries.
+The Christian housing organization has since grown to become a leading global nonprofit working in over 1,000 communities throughout the U.S. and in over 70 countries.
 In that time, more than 22 million people worldwide have partnered with Habitat for Humanity to build or improve a place they can call home.